method-inc/pi-epaper/Readme.md

 ## Putting The Hardware Together

-You'll want to [follow the wiring diagram](http://www.embeddedartists.com/sites/default/files/support/displays/epaper/Epaper_RaspberryPi.pdf) from Embedded Artists on how to wire the e-ink display up to the [GPIO pins](http://en.wikipedia.org/wiki/General-purpose_input/output) on your Raspberry PI.
+You'll want to [follow the wiring diagram](http://www.embeddedartists.com/sites/default/files/support/displays/epaper/Epaper_RaspberryPi.pdf) from Embedded Artists on how to wire the e-paper display up to the [GPIO pins](http://en.wikipedia.org/wiki/General-purpose_input/output) on your Raspberry PI.

 ## Compiling the Software